Mundy: Biography

 In 2006, Mundy recorded a live album and DVD called Live & Confusion at Vicar Street, Dublin.
 It contains all of his best-known songs such as "Gin & Tonic Sky", "Mexico", "July", "To You I Bestow", "By Her Side" and "Love & Confusion".
 The album also contained an encore of "Galway Girl", a Steve Earle-penned song that Clare accordionist Sharon Shannon had recorded with the author years before.
 The live version became a download hit in Ireland, and eventually a studio version was released, after it was popularised in a television and radio advertising campaign for Bulmer's cider.
 The studio version of the track reached number 1 in the Irish Singles Chart in April 2008 and stayed there for five weeks.
 It became the biggest single in Ireland two years in a row in 2007 and 2008.
 Mundy also recorded an Irish language version of the track, entitled Cailín na Gaillimhe, for Ceol '08, an Irish language compilation album released in 2008 to raise money for several Irish charities.
 Two years before, Mundy recorded an Irish-language version of his song "Mexico", entitled "Meicsiceo" for Ceol '06.
 Ceol '06 reached the Top 10 in the Irish Album Chart.

 In 2008 Mundy continually guested with Sharon Shannon's Big Band alongside Damien Dempsey and Shane MacGowan, turning up at The Glastonbury Festival as well as touring Ireland and the UK.

 In 2009 Mundy recorded his fourth studio album, Strawberry Blood, with Irish producer Joe Chester, and mixed a number of tracks with UK producer Andy Bradfield.
 The album featured contributions from Shane MacGowan and Gemma Hayes and was released worldwide on iTunes with a bonus download video.
-He guested with Mundy effect' Nina Persson's A Camp project at the academy in Dublin, and in 2009 saw he tour Ireland, Australia, and the UK.
+He guested with Nina Persson's A Camp project at the academy in Dublin, and in 2009 saw he tour Ireland, Australia, and the UK.
 The album went into the Irish charts at No.14.
 During the sessions for Strawberry Blood, Mundy recorded several cover versions with Joe Chester, including Bob Dylan's Buckets Of Rain, Neil Young's Ohio and Simon and Garfunkel's Kathy's Song.
 These cover versions went on to be released on the follow-up, 2011's Shuffle.